rtCamp/rtMedia/README.md

 * ENHANCEMENTS

-	 * Set auto focus for key field on the Licenses Page
+	 * Set auto focus for key field on the Licenses page
 	 * Improved media count display for large numbers

 * FIXED

-	 * Gallery swipe gesture with all the WordPress themes older than Twenty Fifteen
+	 * Gallery swipe gesture alignment issue with all the WordPress themes older than Twenty Fifteen
 	 * Media player height issue on single media page for video
-	 * Media gallery conflict with rtMedia Upload By URL
+	 * Media gallery conflict with [rtMedia Upload by URL](https://rtmedia.io/products/rtmedia-upload-by-url/)
-	 * Conflict of empty comment check with other validation message location
+	 * Conflict of empty comment check with other validation messages location
-	 * PHP notice and warnings
+	 * PHP notices and warnings

 ### 4.4.6 [March 22, 2018] ###